 Bokashi bran is packed full of the bokashi essential microbes (EM).
-These microbes are the magic behind bokashi composting.
-It is these microbes that work hard to ferment your food scraps in your bokashi kitchen composter.
-Therefore, it is critical that you add enough bokashi bran (and bokashi microbes) to ferment your food waste effectively.
+These microbes are the power behind bokashi composting.
+It’s necessary that you add enough bokashi bran to ferment your food scraps effectively.
 But how much bokashi bran is enough?

-We recommend adding at least 1 heaping tablespoon of bokashi bran for every inch of food waste that you add to your kitchen composter.
+As a minimum, we recommend adding about 1 tablespoon of bokashi bran for every inch of food waste that you add to your kitchen composter.

 Sprinkle the bran so that there is an even coverage across the surface of your food waste.
-You can mix the food waste and bran slightly to make sure the bokashi microbes are spread well through the food waste.
-This final step is not critical but can be beneficial to make sure the microbes get to work on all of your food waste as quickly as possible.
+You can mix the food waste and bran slightly to make sure the bokashi microbes are spread evenly through the food waste.
+This will make sure that the bokashi microbes get to work on all of your food scraps as quickly as possible.

-If you are adding a larger load of food scraps, make sure to layer 1 inch of food waste with 1 heaping tablespoon of bokashi bran, and repeat.
+If you are adding a larger load of food scraps, make sure to layer 1 inch of food waste with about 1 tablespoon of bokashi bran, and repeat.
 This will help to ensure even coverage of bran throughout the kitchen composter.

 Signs that you are not adding enough bran